dpgaspar/Flask-AppBuilder/docs/rest_api.rst

         def private(self)
             ....

-On the previous example, we are enabling signed cookies on the ``private`` method
+On the previous example, we are enabling signed cookies on the ``private`` method.
+Not that event then valid a valid JWT is also accepted.

-Model REST Api
+Model REST API
 --------------

 To automatically create a RESTfull CRUD Api from a database *Model*, use ``ModelRestApi`` class and